Nov05/django-tally/README.md

     'django.contrib.messages',
     'django.contrib.staticfiles',
-    'rest_framework',             # Add this line; other app names are not allowed 'apis',                       # Add this line; you can use app names other than "apis" 'yelp',                       # Add this app as well ]
+    'rest_framework',             # Add this line; other app names are not allowed 'example',                   # Add this line; you can use app names other than "example" 'yelp',                       # Add this app as well for this project ]
 ```
+Create an app called "example".
 ```
-$ python manage.py startapp apis
+$ python manage.py startapp example
 ```

+Setting up URL patterns
 E.g. regular expression match UUID as primary key `(?P<pk>[0-9a-f-]+)`:
 ```
 urlpatterns = {